The Best New Music, Artists And Bands For 2019

 Radio X has the perfect playlist for 2019 with Great X-Pectations.
-As each New Year dawns, we hand pick a choice selection of the bands, artists and singer-songwriters that we think you’ll be hearing more of over the next twelve months.
+Each year, we hand pick a choice selection of the bands, artists and singer-songwriters that we think you’ll be hearing more of over the next twelve months.

 Find out more about the best new music for 2019, plus listen to our pick of the acts right here…

 London-based progressive pop quartet fronted by versatile singer Catrin Vincent, who released their debut EP, Forget Yourself, in January 2018.
-They head out on a huge UK tour in February 2019.
 Watch a beautiful, exclusive live version of their song Tree right here.

 Official website: www.underneathanothersky.com

 Taking their name from the Greek god of requited love, this London quartet is fronted by Laura Hayden, boast influences from Blondie to Brandon Flowers, and describe their sound as “disco with a side of rock".
-Debut album When We Land arrives in March 2019 - take a listen to the opening track, Call Your Mother here.
+Debut album When We Land arrived in March 2019 - take a listen to the opening track, Call Your Mother here.

 Official website: www.anterosofficial.com

 Charlie Brown and Jules Konieczny met at a chess club in Ealing, West London and their collaboration started out as a side project for two busy musicians, before they decided to focus on APRE.
-Touting themselves as intelligent, alternative pop, the duo’s latest single Backstreet was released in December 2018 and they have live dates lined up for 2019, including London’s Omeara on 3 April.
+Touting themselves as intelligent, alternative pop, the duo’s latest single Backstreet was released in December 2018l.
 Watch them perform an exclusive live version of Without Your Love alfresco, especially for Radio X.

 Official Facebook: www.facebook.com/apreband

 Raised in South Wales, 21-year-old Jade Bird recorded her first EP, Something American, in Woodstock, New York State and was signed to Glassnote, home to Mumford And Sons.
-With a voice that recalls Patti Smith and Alanis Morrisette and a sound that mixes Americana and indie pop, Jade’s excellent singles Uh Huh and Love Has All Been Done Before have received daytime airplay on Radio X. She will be heading out on tour with Hozier in March 2019.
-See Jade perform live at Radio X's Great X-Pectations gig here.
+With a voice that recalls Patti Smith and Alanis Morrisette and a sound that mixes Americana and indie pop, Jade’s excellent singles Uh Huh and Love Has All Been Done Before have received daytime airplay on Radio X. See Jade perform live at Radio X's Great X-Pectations gig here.

 Official website: www.jade-bird.com